Hurricane Milton travel impacts: Airport closures and more

 The Sarasota Bradenton International Airport in Sarasota will close at 4 p.m.
 Tuesday and reopen "once safe to do so," airport officials tweeted.

-The Orlando International Airport will close Wednesday morning to commercial operations and reopen as soon as it's safe, officials said.
+Commercial operations will stop at the Orlando Executive Airport starting at 10 p.m.
+Tuesday and at the Orlando International Airport starting at 8 a.m.
+Wednesday, airport officials said.
+Both will reopen as soon as it's safe.

-"The airport is not closed and will remain open to accept emergency/aid and relief flights as necessary," airport officials said.
-"We will resume commercial operations as soon as possible based on damage assessment."
+"While these airports will cease commercial operations, they are not closed to emergency/aid and relief flights and will remain open as necessary," airport officials said.
+"Commercial operations will resume as soon as possible based on damage assessment."

+Nearly 700 flights have been canceled throughout the U.S. as of midday on Tuesday, according to FlightAware.
+Tampa International Airport has the most, with nearly 350 flights canceled.

+The disruptions are already growing on Wednesday, too, with nearly 1,570 flights across the U.S. canceled, about half of which are into or out of Orlando International Airport, according to FlightAware.

 Amtrak announced it will operate a modified schedule due to Milton.